Blanche on the Lam: Everett

 He is Grace's husband.
 He presents himself in the eyes of Blanche as the central villain and is conspicuous from the start of the novel.
 His former wife mysteriously died, leading him to an inheritance.
 Blanche suspects the Sheriff to be blackmailing (or as she calls it "white male") Everett so that he does not tell Grace he cheated on her.

 Minor characters

 Archibald Symington

 He is Mumsfield's cousin and the family lawyer.
 Blanche catches Symington calling in favors to keep Nate's murder committed by one of his family members out of court to avoid a scandal.
 He tries to bribe Blanche from revealing this scandal by telling her he will get her sentence repealed.

 Aunt Emmeline

-She holds the inheritance in which she planned to pass to Mumsfield.
-Blanche notes in the novel about Aunt Emmeline that she "looked like a drunken Little Orphan Annie at eighty, with her frizzy yellow hair and blank, watery eyes."
+She holds the inheritance that she plans to pass to Mumsfield.
+Blanche notes about Aunt Emmeline that she "looked like a drunken Little Orphan Annie at eighty, with her frizzy yellow hair and blank, watery eyes."
 Blanche is asked to witness Aunt Emmeline sign over her will to Grace and Everett, striking suspicion in Blanche.
 It is revealed later in the novel that this woman is an imposter and the real Aunt Emmeline was murdered by Grace.